SCUBA Diving News: We Have a Hyperbaric Chamber on Koh Tao!

 What is a Hyperbaric Chamber?

 A hyperbaric chamber, often referred to as a recompression chamber or diving chamber, is a pressurised capsule-like sealed room used to treat decompression sickness (also known as “the bends”) and other pressure-related injuries that can occur during scuba diving.
-Diving chambers are designed to mimic the atmospheric pressure of being at depth, which can help to remove excess nitrogen gas from the body’s tissues and promote healing.
+Designers create diving chambers to replicate the atmospheric pressure experienced at depth.
+This can help to remove excess nitrogen gas from the body’s tissues and promote healing.

-We must emphasise that Koh Tao dive training is incredibly safe, and the chamber is rarely used considering the volume of diving activities that go on here day in and day out.
-However, with such a large scuba diving community heading out to explore the oceans 365 days a year, it makes sense to have a dedicated hyperbaric chamber on Koh Tao rather than having to evacuate to Koh Samui by speedboat in the event of diving accidents and underwater emergencies.
+We must emphasise that Koh Tao’s dive training is incredibly safe.
+Considering the constant volume of diving activities taking place here day in and day out, people rarely use the chamber.
+However, we have a large scuba diving community heading out to explore the oceans 365 days a year.
+So it makes sense to have a dedicated hyperbaric chamber on Koh Tao.
+It’s not convenient to evacuate by speedboat in the event of diving accidents and underwater emergencies.

 How Does the Koh Tao Diving Chamber Work?

 When a diver ascends too quickly from depth, nitrogen bubbles can form in the bloodstream and tissues.
 Hyperbaric oxygen therapy can help to dissolve these bubbles.
 When receiving hyperbaric treatment, the patient enters the chamber and is sealed inside with one of Koh Tao’s professional chamber operators.
-The pressure is gradually increased, and, once at depth, the patient breathes pure oxygen through a BIB (built-in breathing) mask, which is supplied through the diving chamber’s ventilation system.
-The duration of oxygen therapy treatment varies, but typically ranges from three to five hours.
-During the treatment, the pressure is gradually decreased until the patient can safely exit the recompression chamber.
-The process is usually repeated multiple times over the course of several days until the patient is fully recovered.
+Pressure is gradually increased, and, once at depth, the patient breathes pure oxygen through a BIB (built-in breathing) mask.
+The duration of oxygen therapy treatment varies but typically ranges from three to five hours.
+The treatment gradually reduces the pressure until the patient can safely exit the recompression chamber.
+The process is usually repeated multiple times over several days until the patient is fully recovered.
 Treatments at the hyperbaric chamber on Koh Tao are staffed with a minimum of 3 professionals at all times.
 It is a costly treatment, so having good diving insurance is strongly recommended.

 There are alternative uses for the chamber outside of diving medicine, however.
 In addition to treating decompression sickness with hyperbaric oxygen therapy, recompression chambers can also be used to help other patients with the following ailments.